stlmc/stlmc/INSTALL.md

 ## Overview

-We support two ways to run our artifact:
+There are two ways to run our artifact.

       (1) Using the VirtualBox Image

-      (2) Installing from Source Code
+      (2) Installation from Source Code

 ## Using the VirtualBox Image